-While your child is imitating Tarzan and swinging across the monkey bars at the playground, he might be overzealous about his physical capabilities and fall.
-This might result in cuts and bruises, or even fractures.
+While your child is imitating Tarzan and swinging across the monkey bars at the playground, he might be overzealous about his physical capabilities and trip.
+This could result in cuts and bruises, or even fractures.
 To prevent such incidents from occurring, ensure the playground is adequately padded with materials that can break falls.
-As for falling from other physical activities such as riding a bike, ensure that he wears elbow and knee pads, and a helmet.
-This ensures that when falls happen your child is protected.
-Common kids injuries like these are hard to avoid (kids love jumping around) but we can try mitigate the risk of serious damage.
+Did you know that these are common causes for a head injury?
+You don’t want that to happen, do you?
+So, here is one thing you can do – always examine the playground equipment in advance.

 #5: Carbon monoxide poisoning

 Though definitely a stretch in Singapore, carbon monoxide poisoning is sinister because it acts in ways you literally cannot see.
-Carbon monoxide is transparent and odourless, and is highly toxic to humans because of the way it interacts with our body.
+Carbon monoxide is transparent and odourless and is highly toxic to humans because of the way it interacts with our body.
 Haemoglobin molecules in our blood carry oxygen to all the different parts of our body.
 However, when haemoglobin molecules come into contact with carbon monoxide, they get turned into carboxyhaemoglobin, which prevents the new molecule from carrying oxygen.
 If our body does not receive oxygen, things can go bad really fast.
 If your child is in your car, ensure that the car does not stay still with the engine on.
 Carbon monoxide from the exhaust can poison your child without you even knowing.
 Not the most common of common kids injuries but still a good safety reminder.

 #6: Injuries from car accidents

 Don’t underestimate the inclusion of this as common kids injuries just because we don’t hear it as often in Singapore.
-ALOT of kids have suffered small fractures because of a lack of safety seats in cars.
+A LOT of kids have suffered small fractures because of a lack of safety seats in cars.
 Just as how statistically adult passengers who wear seatbelts that secure them to the car are more likely to survive than those who choose not to wear a seatbelt, children who are smaller in size than adults that are secured to the car are more likely to survive than those who are not.
 The seatbelt in cars are not designed for small children, so it is necessary for them to be seated in a child safety seat.
 And don’t forget, while you might be a safe driver, don’t overestimate the driving ability of our fellow Singaporeans.